jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Upstream-Global-Automotive-Cybersecurity-Report-2024.md

 introducing new levels of
 cyber sophistication and
 attack vectors
- 2024 Upstream Security Ltd. All Rights Reserved GLOBAL AUTOMOTIVE
+© 2024 Upstream Security Ltd. All Rights Reserved GLOBAL AUTOMOTIVE
 CYBERSECURITY REPORT
 The automotive cybersecurity inflection point:
-From experimental hacking to large\-scale automotive attacks the focus shifts to impact.
+From experimental hacking to large\-scale automotive attacks— the focus shifts to impact.
 2024
 2
- 2024 Upstream Security Ltd. All Rights Reserved
+© 2024 Upstream Security Ltd. All Rights Reserved
 2
 TABLE OF CONTENTS
 Opening letter from our CEO
 Methodology
 Executive summary
 Chapter 1: The automotive cybersecurity inflection point Analyzing the potential scale of automotive cyber risks Threat actors motivation has also shifted towards scale and massive impact The financial perspective: the rising cost of cyber attacks on the Automotive and Smart Mobility ecosystem
 The internal impact: the dynamic SBOM
 Spotlight: social media has become a breeding ground for automotive cyber activities The Automotive and Smart Mobility ecosystem is entering a new era of GenAI, democratizing attacks but also cyber defense
 Chapter 2: Automotive cybersecurity trends
 Review of incidents
 Overview of 2023 CVEs
 The EV charging ecosystem is rapidly expanding Commercial fleets
 Smart mobility IoT devices \& services
 Insurance
 Autonomous vehicles
-The impact of Right to Repair on agriculture vehicles Chapter 3: 2023s diverse attack vectors
+The impact of Right to Repair on agriculture vehicles Chapter 3: 2023’s diverse attack vectors
 Increasingly sophisticated attacks open the door for large\-scale impact across the entire ecosystem
 Telematics and application servers
 Remote keyless entry systems
 ECUs
 APIs
 Mobile applications
 Infotainment systems
 EV charging infrastructure
 Bluetooth
 OTA updates
 V2X attacks
 4